YOU HAVE QUESTIONS, WE HAVE THE ANSWERS.Not seeing your question here? Reach out. We are happy to help. CONTACT US

 A customized treatment plan including the most effective blend of therapies for your condition will be determined at your initial consultation.
 Costs will vary depending on the specifics of your case.

-Please note: insurance companies only cover pain-related conditions and do not cover preventative or wellness care.
+Please note: Insurance companies only cover pain-related conditions and do not cover preventative or wellness care.
+Currently Medicare, Medicaid and Maine Community Health Options do not offer acupuncture coverage by licensed acupuncturists.

 Anything I should do after an acupuncture treatment?